 Third Year Inpatient Internal Medicine Core Clerkship (UCLA)

+Welcome to your Internal Medicine Clerkship at St. Mary Medical Center!
+Our faculty, medical staff and I, want this clerkship to be an outstanding educational experience for you.
+We are confident that you will find the next four weeks at SMMC both educational and enjoyable.
 As a third-year medical student on our internal medicine wards, you will work as an integral member of the medicine team.
 We expect you to be able to use and apply your basic science knowledge as a foundation for clinical medicine you encounter on the wards.
 Our teaching environment is conducive to learning by being simultaneously patient-centered and student/learner-centered.

 It is our expectation that you learn from each patient you encounter during this rotation.
 To achieve that, you should be involved in every facet of your patient’s care, from taking comprehensive history to performing physical examination, writing orders and observing studies that your patients undergo, whenever possible.
 These studies may include: cardiac, pulmonary, gastroenterological, variety of bedside or radiological procedures or even surgical interventions in the surgical suites and ORs.
 Our students are expected to be active members of the medical team who should know all the details about patient’s history (including history of present illness, past medical history, surgical history, medications, family and social histories and allergies) patients’ social support system, studies performed, etc.